-- 84.6 While the parties are trying to resolve the dispute using the procedures in this term: - (a) an officer must continue to perform his or her work as he or she would normally unless he or she has a reasonable concern about an imminent risk to his or her health or safety; and - (b) an officer must comply with a direction given by CSIRO to perform other available work at the same workplace, or at another workplace, unless: - (i) the work is not safe; or - (ii) applicable occupational health and safety legislation would not permit the work to be performed; or - (iii) the work is not appropriate for the officer to perform; or - (iv) there are other reasonable grounds for the officer to refuse to comply with the direction. - 84.7 The parties to the dispute agree to be bound by a decision made by the Fair Work Commission in accordance with this term.
+- 81.6 While the parties are trying to resolve the dispute using the procedures in this term: - (a) an officer must continue to perform their work as they would normally unless they have a reasonable concern about an imminent risk to their health or safety; and

+- (b) an officer must comply with a direction given by CSIRO to perform other available work at the same workplace, or at another workplace, unless: - (i) the work is not safe; or - (ii) applicable occupational health and safety legislation would not permit the work to be performed; or - (iii) the work is not appropriate for the officer to perform; or - (iv) there are other reasonable grounds for the officer to refuse to comply with the direction. - 81.7 The parties to the dispute agree to be bound by a decision made by the Fair Work Commission in accordance with this term.

-85. WORKPLACE ISSUES RESOLUTION PROCEDURE
+82. WORKPLACE ISSUES RESOLUTION PROCEDURE